 These items plus your admission application (STEP 3) make up a complete application.
 We must receive all items by the deadline to consider your application on time.

 High school transcripts

-Request that your high school / secondary school send transcripts / documents / official copies of examination certificates for course work from the final four years (grades 9-12) to Ohio State.
+Request that your high school or secondary school send transcripts / documents / official copies of examination certificates for course work from the final four years (grades 9-12) to Ohio State.